Ahmad-Slmn/Template-1/README.md

 # Template1
-I Do This Slider With Mr Osama Elzero
+I Do This Template With Mr Osama Elzero